Navigating Eclipse Season #

 What Eclipse Season Represents #

 Eclipses are amplified New Moons (solar eclipses) and Full Moons (lunar eclipses) that carry additional developmental charge because of their alignment with the Lunar Nodes.
-They represent periods when the broader collective developmental direction intersects with personal experience, producing changes that feel both individually significant and connected to something larger.
+Eclipses occur along the nodal axis, connecting them to the collective developmental direction.
+When they activate sensitive points in an individual chart, they tend to coincide with significant life transitions that feel both accelerated and purposeful.

 How to Work with Eclipse Season #